Share this post:

 Yesterday, the team from The Sunnywood Project were joined by 64 children from 16 different primary schools.
 They explored the moorlands, learning about the exciting work of the National Trust, marvelled at the views, climbed to the top of Peel Tower, and learnt a little bit more about Sir Robert Peel and when the tower was built.

-It was an amazing session – thank you to everyone who came along! 🌳🌳🌳
+It was an amazing session – thank you to everyone who came along, and huge thanks to The National Lottery Heritage Fund for making days like this possible!🌳🌳🌳

 29.09.2025